huaweicloud/terraform-provider-huaweicloud/docs/resources/bcs_instance.md

 In addition to all arguments above, the following attributes are exported:

 * `id` - A resource ID in UUID format.
+* `cluster_type` - The type of the cluster where the BCS service is deployed.
 * `status` - The status of the BCS instance.
 * `version` - The service version of the BCS instance.
 * `purchase_type` - The deployment type of the BCS instance.